Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Quadratic forms and even Clifford algebras

 Now we deal with the case of odd rank.
-By \cite[\S3.5--3.6]{kuznetsov:quadrics}, $S$ is the coarse moduli space of a Deligne--Mumford stack $t:\mathcal{S} \to S$ and there exist Azumaya algebras $\kb_0$ and $\kb_0'$ on $\mathcal{S}$ such that $t\pushforward\kb_0 = \CliffAlg_0$ and $t\pushforward\kb_0'=\CliffAlg_0'$.
-Indeed, locally over a Zariski open affine covering of $S$ (trivializing $L$), a discriminant cover exists (defined locally using the ``whole'' Clifford algebra), and $\mathcal{S}$ is locally defined as the quotient stack of the discriminant cover by its Galois group $\ZZ/2\ZZ$, cf.\ \cite[Ex.~4.8]{delign_mumford:irreducibility}.
-By construction, $\mathcal{S}$ is a Deligne--Mumford stack, cf.\ \cite[Thm.~3.1]{conrad:coarse}.
-Since $S$ and $D$ are regular, the local discriminant covers are regular, hence $\mathcal{S}$ is regular, being covered by quotient stacks of regular schemes.
-Since $S$ is integral, $\mathcal{S}$ is integral.
-By Theorem~\ref{thm:isotropic_splitting_principle} and Propositions~\ref{prop:split_hyperbolic_case}, we have that $\CliffAlg_0$ and $\CliffAlg_0'$ are Zariski locally Morita equivalent on $S$, hence $\kb_0$ and $\kb_0'$ are Zariski locally Brauer equivalent on $\mathcal{S}$ (by the uniqueness of the coarse moduli space), hence they are Brauer equivalent by \cite[Prop.~3.1.3.3]{lieblich:period-index} (hence Morita $\mathcal{S}$-equivalent).
-In particular, $\CliffAlg_0 = t\pushforward \kb_0$ and $\CliffAlg_0'= t\pushforward \kb_0'$ are Morita $S$-equivalent. \end{proof}
+Let $f : \stack{T} \to S$ be the discriminant stack as in \S\ref{subsec:clifford_discriminant_odd} and $\CliffB_0$ and $\CliffB_0'$ the Azumaya algebras on $\stack{T}$ associated to $\CliffAlg_0$ and $\CliffAlg_0'$ by Proposition~\ref{prop:simple_azumaya_odd}.
+Since $S$ and $D$ are regular, the local discriminant covers are regular, hence $\stack{T}$ is regular, being covered by quotient stacks of regular schemes by finite \'etale group schemes (we use again our hypothesis that 2 is invertible).
+Since $S$ is integral and $D$ is nonempty, $\stack{T}$ is integral.
+By Theorem~\ref{thm:isotropic_splitting_principle} and Propositions~\ref{prop:split_hyperbolic_case}, we have that $\CliffAlg_0$ and $\CliffAlg_0'$ are Zariski locally Morita equivalent on $S$, hence $\CliffB_0$ and $\CliffB_0'$ are Zariski locally Brauer equivalent on $\stack{T}$ (by the uniqueness of the coarse moduli space), hence they are Brauer equivalent by Proposition~\ref{prop:generic_injectivity} (hence Morita $\stack{T}$-equivalent).
+In turn, this implies that $\CliffAlg_0 = f\pushforward \CliffB_0$ and $\CliffAlg_0'= f\pushforward \CliffB_0'$ are Morita $S$-equivalent. \end{proof}